cs411-alawini/fa22-cs411-Q-team031-team31/README.md

 `pip install pre-commit`

-This will check the code formatting before every merge.
+This will check the code formatting before every commit

 Please follow the `flake8` linting rules for readability

 # Installation for DEV environment